Strength is

 Not stoic.
 Not apologetic.

-The old stoic version — real men don't cry — has cost too much.
+The old stoic version of masculinity, where real men don't cry, has cost too much.
 The suicide statistics are partly its legacy.

-The reactive version — masculinity as inherently suspect — has made men small, hesitant, and quietly ashamed of being male.
+The reactive version, where masculinity is inherently suspect, has made men small, hesitant, and quietly ashamed.

 FORGE offers a third path.
 Not stoic suppression.
 Not apologetic minimisation.
-Forged.
-Strong AND vulnerable.
-Confident AND accountable.
-With voice.
-Without apology for being men.
-Without weaponising it either.
+Conditioned.

 • Strength is built through repetition.